MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-hana.md

 This article describes how to configure your SAP HANA server to enable SSO from the Power BI service.

 > [!NOTE]
-> Complete the steps in this article in addition to the steps in [Configure Kerberos SSO](service-gateway-sso-kerberos.md) before attempting to refresh a SAP HANA-based report that uses Kerberos SSO.
+> Before you attempt to refresh a SAP HANA-based report that uses Kerberos SSO, complete both the steps in this article and the steps in [Configure Kerberos SSO](service-gateway-sso-kerberos.md).

 ## Enable SSO for SAP HANA